8 Crucial CCNA Sample Test Questions You Must Master in 2026

 Actionable Takeaways

-- Practice Full Configuration: Use a simulator or lab environment to practice configuring a complete DHCP pool.
-This includes defining the network, default router (gateway), DNS server, and excluded addresses.
-This is a common hands-on component of CCNA sample test questions.
+- Practice Full Configuration: Use a lab environment to set up a complete pool.
+You should be able to define the network, the default router (gateway), the DNS server, and the lease time.
+Practice placing the

 Reflection Prompt: Beyond standard client IP assignment, how might DHCP be used to provide additional configuration information to network devices, and what are some best practices for managing DHCP in a large network environment?